Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Monte Carlo Simulation

 In the signal process, the muon pair originates from the $Z$ boson decay, and its invariant mass distribution is expected to peak near the $Z$ boson mass.
 In contrast, a significant fraction of the background events involve muon pairs not produced from a $Z$ boson resonance, and thus do not exhibit such a peak in their invariant mass distribution.
-To suppress this non-resonant background component, we apply the following \textbf{$\bm{M_{\mu\mu}}$ Cut} on the dimuon invariant mass $M_{\mu\mu}$:
+To suppress this non-resonant background component and ensure robust signal retention, we require that $66<M_{\mu\mu}<116\ \mathrm{GeV.}$

-The normalized event distributions of $M_{recoil}$ and the number of $\tau$-jet (N [$\tau$-jet]) for signal and background are shown in the upper left and upper right panels of Fig.~\ref{rec_d}, respectively.
-The upper left panel shows that the signal $M_{recoil}$ distribution peaks sharply around 95.5 GeV, consistent with the mass of the light Higgs $S$.
-In contrast, the background distribution exhibits peaks near 91 GeV and 125 GeV corresponding to the masses of the $Z$ boson and the SM-like Higgs boson, respectively, with the peak at 91 GeV being considerably broader.
-The upper right panel indicates that only about 1\% of background events contain at least one $\tau$-jet, whereas for the signal, this fraction reaches approximately 20\%.
-Therefore, applying selections on $M_{recoil}$ and the number of $\tau$-jets can effectively suppress the background.
-The cross sections of the signal and background under different selections on $\Delta M_{recoil}$ and N [$\tau$-jet] are presented in the lower left panel are presented in the lower left panel of Fig.~\ref{rec_d}, and the corresponding measurement precision of the $\tau\tau$ channel after selection is shown in the lower right panel.
-The events with $|M_{recoil}-95.5|\leq \Delta M_{recoil}$ are selected and the measurement precision is calculated by
+The normalized event distributions of the recoil mass ($M_{\mathrm{recoil}}$) and the number of $\tau$-jet (N [$\tau$-jet]) for signal and background after the Basic cut are shown in the upper left and upper right panels of Fig.~\ref{rec_d}, respectively.
+The upper left panel shows that the signal $M_{\mathrm{recoil}}$ distribution peaks sharply around 95.5 GeV, consistent with the mass of the light Higgs $S$.
+In contrast, the background distribution exhibits peaks near 91 GeV and 125 GeV, corresponding to the masses of the $Z$ boson and the SM-like Higgs boson, respectively, with the peak at 91 GeV being considerably broader.
+The upper right panel indicates that only about 2\% of background events contain at least one $\tau$-jet, whereas for the signal, this fraction reaches approximately 25\%.
+Therefore, applying selections on $M_{\mathrm{recoil}}$ and the number of $\tau$-jets can effectively suppress the background.

+A fine-grained scan of the $\Delta M_{\mathrm{recoil}}$ window from 0 to 5 GeV is performed.
+The signal region is defined as $|M_{\mathrm{recoil}} - 95.5\ \mathrm{GeV}| < \Delta M_{\mathrm{recoil}}$, and the cross sections of signal and background are calculated based on the number of surviving events in each window.
+The lower-left panel of Fig.~\ref{rec_d} shows the signal and background cross sections after applying different selections on the recoil-mass window $\Delta M_{\rm recoil}$ and on the number of $\tau$-jets (N[$\tau$-jet]).
+The corresponding statistical precision of the signal strength measurement is shown in the lower right panel, calculated using \cite{Zheng:2020ult}:

-where $S$ and $B$ are the expected numbers of signal and background events, respectively, at the CEPC with an integrated luminosity of 20~ab$^{-1}$.
+where $S$ and $B$ denote the number of expected signal and background events for different $\Delta M_{\mathrm{recoil}}$ windows, and both are calculated by their cross sections, assuming an integrated luminosity of 20~ab$^{-1}$ at the CEPC.